October 6, 2025

 The process to activate will vary slightly based on the type of prepaid SIM card you get, so we broke it down by the two options.

-1. With your phone turned off (or on airplane mode), locate the SIM card tray in your phone and remove it with a SIM ejector tool (a paperclip or back of an earring would also work.)
+1. With your phone turned off (or in Airplane Mode), locate the SIM card tray in your phone and remove it with a SIM ejector tool (an opened paperclip or the post of an earring will also work).

 2. Insert the SIM card into the tray correctly and put it back in the phone.